top of page

 Debra Salvo

-Debra Salvo is a retired police officer from Folsom Police Department.
-Debra began her career in Sutter County as a correctional officer for a small women’s prison in 1992 and then moved on to Sutter County Sheriff as a reserve correctional officer for 3 years.
-Debra was assigned to Bailiff, transportation and jail duties while at the sheriff’s department.
-Debra also attended and worked for the Yuba College Administration of Justice Department as an instructional assistant for law enforcement and correctional related classes.
+Debra Salvo is a retired police officer from the Folsom Police Department.
+Debra began her career in Sutter County as a correctional officer at a small women’s prison in 1992, then moved to the Sutter County Sheriff's Department as a reserve correctional officer for 3 years.
+Debra was assigned to Bailiff, transportation, and jail duties while at the sheriff’s department.
+Debra also attended and worked for the Yuba College Administration of Justice Department as an instructional assistant for law enforcement and correctional-related classes.

-In 2004 Debra was hired with the Folsom Police Department as a police officer where she worked until she retired in 2021.
+In 2004, Debra was hired by the Folsom Police Department as a police officer, where she worked until she retired in 2021.
 While working at the Folsom Police Department, Debra was assigned to several specialty positions.
 Debra was assigned to the following positions: Field Training Officer, Crime Scene Investigator, Crisis Negotiator, Peer Support, Public Information Officer, Master Officer, Mounted Officer, Detective (Persons Crimes), and retired after four years as a training manager.

 While working as a detective in the persons crimes unit, Debra was assigned to attend the Sacramento County Domestic Violence Prevention Collaboration and eventually became an active member who organized numerous training events related to Domestic Violence and held the position of chair and co-chair for multiple years.

-Debra has over 29 years of experience and has a broad spectrum of knowledge and training, which enables her to educate and coordinate effectively.
+Debra has over 29 years of experience and a broad spectrum of knowledge and training, enabling her to educate and coordinate effectively.

 Debra retired in 2021 and currently lives in El Dorado County, California.